 Another equally important concept is that of a material.
 A material is a cause for a pipeline to "trigger" or to start doing what it is configured to do.
 Typically, a material is a source control repository (like Git, Subversion, etc) and any new commit to the repository is a cause for the pipeline to trigger.
 A pipeline needs to have at least one material and can have as many materials of different kinds as you want.

-The concept of a pipeline is extemely central to Continuous Delivery.
+The concept of a pipeline is extremely central to Continuous Delivery.
 Together with the concepts of stages, jobs and tasks, GoCD provides important modeling blocks which allow you to build up very complex workflows, and get feedback quicker.
 You'll learn more about GoCD pipelines and Deployment pipelines in the upcoming parts of this guide.
-In case you cannot wait, Martin Fowler has a nice and succint article here.
+In case you cannot wait, Martin Fowler has a nice and succinct article here.

 Now, back at the "Add pipeline" screen, let's provide the pipeline a name, without spaces, and ignore the "Pipeline Group" field for now.